20809216Introduction to Education and Teaching

 Assessment Strategies

-by written evaluation of experience
+Written Product: Written evaluation of experience

 Criteria

-you identify the requirements of a field experience
+Identify the requirements of a field experience

-you apply for, and secure field experience position
+Apply for and secure field experience position

-you journal about the learned experience from the field
+Journal includes learned experience from the field

 3. Identify ideas and questions related to teaching in schools in connection to the fieldwork experience